ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 Chapter8_1/ include support for control flow statement.
-Run with it as well as the following ``llc`` option, you can get the obj file and dump it's content by hexdump as follows,
+Run with it as well as the following ``llc`` option, you can get the obj file and dump it's content by gobjdump or hexdump as follows,

 .. code-block:: bash